 Observations in the classroom and in other settings can provide valuable information about your child’s ability to learn.
 If you are concerned about behavioral, emotional, or academic issues with your child at school did you know you are allowed on school observation during the school day?

 Now I realize many schools may not just roll out the red carpet for you.
 It is important to be respectful and not accusatory in your written request to observe.
-It would be helpful to explain your concerns and purpose of your request to observe.
+It would be helpful to explain your concerns and the purpose of your request to observe.
 Furthermore, you must follow the school’s visitation policy so be sure to check with your school’s administration office on their specific policies.

 Elementary and Secondary Education of Act (ESEA)

 If you get pushback, advise the school that under the Elementary and Secondary Education of Act (ESEA) of 1965 (Sec.
 1116), schools shall allow reasonable access to staff, opportunities to volunteer and participate in their child’s class, and observation of classroom activities.
 The purpose of this section is to improve student achievement and develop the school-parent partnership.
 ESEA applies to regular education and special education alike.

 Before jumping on that written request for a school observation, be sure to ask yourself what you hope to gain and whether there is another more effective way to obtain the data.
 If your child sees you, will the observations be relevant?
 I know that just from attending American Education Week, my own son looked over at me often and I know it was not an accurate snapshot of what he is like when I am not there.
 I am saying that I think he may have put on a little show for me and I get it.
 I would have done the same if my parents came and observed me at school.

 Based on the data you are seeking to obtain, consider sending another professional.
 Perhaps sending a member of a home behavior team, a behavior analyst, occupational therapist, psychologist or advocate to observe in a more clinical manner would cause less disruption and gain more useful insight.